eventhero/api-docs/source/index.html.md

 # Introduction

-### Send your participant data to EventHero for on-site management and event analytics
+### Send your registration data to EventHero for on-site management and event analytics

-### Simple Integration with Your Event Registration System

 Your EventHero account has the ability to receive changes from your registration system whenever a change occurs to your event.